An overview of the organization

 No one could have predicted that the 106 fishermen competing in Ray Scott's first tournament in 1967 would one day turn into a membership organization more than half a million strong.
 It would have been just as impossible to predict that the B.A.S.S. newsletter, first distributed in 1968, would evolve into Bassmaster Magazine, the bible of today's bass fisherman — but it happened.
 B.A.S.S., born and raised in Montgomery, Ala., was founded by Ray Scott with simple goals in mind: to create a credible and honorable tournament trail, to improve our environment by uniting and amplifying the voices of anglers and to secure a future for our youth.
 In the past four decades B.A.S.S. has met all these goals and more.
 It would take volumes to list the accomplishments of B.A.S.S. over the years, but two may be most significant.
 In 1972, B.A.S.S. initiated a "Don't Kill Your Catch" program that evolved into the modern "catch-and-release" ethic now practiced by nearly all bass anglers.

-In 1984, B.A.S.S. lobbied Congress in support of the Wallop-Breaux amendment, which generates more than $200 million annually for state fisheries.
-B.A.S.S., the focal point of what has grown into a multibillion-dollar fishing industry, has created a publishing giant with Bassmaster Magazine, B.A.S.S.
-Times and Junior Bassmaster Magazine.
-B.A.S.S. produces The Bassmasters weekly television program which airs on ESPN2, the Bassmaster Tournament Trail and the Bassmaster Classic, recognized around the globe as fishing's world championship.
+In 1984, B.A.S.S. lobbied Congress in support of the Wallop-Breaux amendment to the Sport Fish Restoration Act, which generates more than $600 million annually for state fisheries.
+B.A.S.S., the focal point of what has grown into a multibillion-dollar fishing industry, has created a publishing giant with Bassmaster Magazine and B.A.S.S.
+Times.
+B.A.S.S. produces The Bassmasters television program which airs on ESPN2, the Bassmaster Tournament Trail and the Bassmaster Classic, recognized around the globe as fishing's world championship.
 The first Classic, held on Lake Mead near Las Vegas, Nev., awarded a winner-take-all paycheck of $10,000 and was witnessed by a straggling handful of spectators.

 Many of our original goals were directed toward protection of our natural resources.
 All of these goals were established prior to the time the Clean Water, Clean Air and Endangered Species acts were passed by Congress and before most of America's fisheries management scientists had even acknowledged that black bass could be overharvested or stockpiled by practicing catch-and-release strategies.